Strive Online (telepractice) Speech-Language Therapy offers private practice online speech therapy in Alberta.

 Convenience: Clients do not need to travel.
 They might be participating from their home, school, work setting, senior's setting, or holiday using high speed WIFI and their laptop/computer/iPad.

 No travel may mean reduced time/costs as you are not paying the travel time for an SLP to travel to you.

 In some cases it may be less stressful when clients can work from their familiar home, school, or office setting.
 You may use a PC or Mac device.

-We only see residents from Alberta and the Northwest Territories Canada.
+We only see residents from Alberta.
 The practice permit through ACSLPA is for Alberta.

 This is a private practice (session fees).
 Currently we are offering services online via a video chat system.
 Information will be provided to you to enter the online waiting room where you enter a password.
 Then our staff view your presence and start the session.
 If your Internet slows we may decide jointly which back up method is best to continue (reschedule, continuing with a phone connection, etc.).
 Internet speeds of at least 9 (down) and 2 (up) may be needed.

 All sessions occur online.
 No travel is required for the SLP or the client.
 This SLP works exclusively online.

 Who might benefit from speech and or language sessions?

 If the child is younger, our sessions may involve using real photographs, real objects (held/moved around by the SLP), and functional activities for the younger client.
 Many of the homework sheets are created by Shelley Little and are often photos of real objects to facilitate generalization to the world around us.
 We may create voice recordings of Shelley to send to you if you may benefit from hearing specific models.